cestunchat/Sentiment-Analysis/README.md

 # Vietnamese Student Feedback Sentiment Analysis using phoBERT and LoRA Fine-tuning

+## Project Purpose

+The purpose of this project is to perform sentiment analysis on Vietnamese student feedback using advanced NLP techniques, specifically phoBERT and LoRA fine-tuning.
+By leveraging phoBERT—a pre-trained language model for Vietnamese—and applying LoRA (Low-Rank Adaptation) fine-tuning, the project aims to achieve high accuracy in classifying sentiment from text data.

+### Why use LoRA Fine-tuning?

+LoRA fine-tuning is chosen because it allows efficient adaptation of large pre-trained models like phoBERT with significantly fewer trainable parameters.
+This technique reduces computational resources and memory usage, making it possible to fine-tune powerful models even with limited hardware.
+LoRA also helps prevent overfitting and improves generalization, which is especially useful when working with domain-specific datasets such as student feedback.

 ## Introduction

 This project performs sentiment analysis on Vietnamese text, helping to identify positive, negative, or neutral sentiment from input sentences.
 The application can be used for product reviews, social media comments, and more.